State Public Health Officials Announce Season’s First Positive Mosquito Sample for West Nile Virus

 Residents urged to cover up, use bug spray to avoid getting bitten

 WNV is usually transmitted to humans through the bite of an infected mosquito.
-Six cases of WNV were detected in Massachusetts residents last year.
+Thirty-three cases of WNV were detected in Massachusetts residents last year.
 While WNV can infect people of all ages, people over the age of 50 are at higher risk for severe disease.

 Below are important steps families and individuals can take in protecting themselves and their loved ones from illnesses caused by mosquitoes: